derfloh205/coding_assistant/README.md

 Coding_Assistant should be an enhancement to everybody who likes to code plain text in linux.
 It is a simple shell command, providing easy and fast usage.

+<h2> SETUP </h2>

+Just make it, and then type:

+<b>ca install</b>

+It will normally ask for superuser rights because it copies itself into the /bin folder

 <h2>How do I use it?</h2>

 Simply write "ca", the command you want to use and its options afterward like this: